causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 }
 ```

-Doing this improves the UX on mobile as a numeric keyboard will appear, which allows us to maintain the comma separator for readability, while also preventing the Gboard emoji bug from happening with the keyboard change!
+Doing this improves the UX on mobile as a numeric keyboard will appear, allows us to maintain the comma separator for readability, while also preventing the Gboard emoji bug from happening with the keyboard change!
 Talk about killing two birds with one stone :)

 ## Some unrelated rambling